-Lymphocycintigraphy can also be used – a radioactive dye is injected into the lymphatic system.
-The scanner tracks the movement of the dye through the lymphatic system and identifies any blockage.
+Lymphoscintigraphy can also be used – a radioactive dye is injected into the lymphatic system.
+The scanner tracks the movement of the paint through the lymphatic system and identifies any blockage.

 Lymphedema is incurable.
 However, treatment can help reduce swelling and pain.

-This is followed by the maintenance phase when the patient is encouraged to take charge of their own care using techniques that have been taught.
+This is followed by the maintenance phase, when the patient is encouraged to take charge of their care using techniques that have been taught.

 The four components of this therapy are:

 - Recovery exercises: these are light exercises designed to stimulate the movement of the lymphatic fluid outside the limb.

 - Skincare: good skincare reduces the risks of skin infections, such as cellulite.

 - Lymphatic drainage manual: the lymphedema therapist uses special massage techniques to move fluid to work lymph nodes, where they drain.
 The lymphedema therapist also teaches several massage techniques that can be used during the maintenance phase.